 Between the Garonne River and the Saint-Jean train station, where the old slaughterhouse used to be, Bordeaux’s new Boca Hall welcomes visitors on an extraordinary culinary adventure.
 Food shops and caterers from all over the world have set up shop in the refurbished hall, with big tables and beautiful terraces promising friendly encounters.

 After two and half years of construction, the time has finally come to explore this new venue, located in the increasingly trendy Bordeaux-Euratlantique neighborhood.

 Boca FoodCourt is a true renovation success story.
 Since 1938, on the southern banks of the Garonne, Paludate Quay was home to Debat-Ponsan Hall, the livestock market for the former Bordeaux slaughterhouse.
-It was partially destroyed in 1998, and finally transformed into Boca FoodCourt in November 2018.
+It was partially destroyed in 1998, and finally transformed into Boca FoodCourt this winter.